 The BTR5 is the best Bluetooth receiver I have tried up to date, it offers pretty much everything I imagined on a 2020 Bluetooth device.

 The tuning also does well to hide the flaws of Bluetooth, especially on bass texture, keeping it agile and lively.
-If you are looking for a Bluetooth receiver upgrade, the performance on BTR5 will make it a safe bet.
+If you are looking for a Bluetooth receiver upgrade, the performance of BTR5 will make it a safe bet.

-DAP users with 2.5mm terminated earphones may also find it an impressive addition to the collection which could potentially replace your entry-mid level DAPs.
+DAP users with 2.5mm terminated earphones may also find it an impressive addition to the collection which could potentially replace your entry-mid-level DAPs.

 FiiO BTR5 Specifications